IoannisLoukeris/LaravelNeverCRUD/README.md

 Probably yes.

 ## Do you honestly think that you know better than the people that made and maintain Laravel?
 No. We certainly don't.
-And this package is not necessarily usefull to you.
+And this package is not necessarily useful to you.
 If you are just making a web site with Laravel, there is a substantial possibility that this is something you don't quite need.
-If on the other hand you are making a system that contains business logic and provides an API (and optionally a web site too) then this is defenitelly something that might benefit you.
+If on the other hand you are making a system that contains business logic and provides an API (and optionally a web site too) then this is definitely something that might benefit you.

 ## Ok, I am completely lost here, can you PLEASE stop fooling around and explain EXACTLY what this does and how ?
 Sure.

 ## Well ???
 Ok.
 Laravel uses MVC.
 Models to access and manipulate data.
 Views for displaying them inside premade templates and Controllers to fill the Views with the data.
 Classic stuff.
 NeverCRUD changes this.
-We intruduce the concept of handlers which actually do the work and leave to the controllers the responsibility of sanitizing input. ***WARNING*** Security is your responsibility.
-Sanitizing and validating input is only ***PART*** of scurity and is handled by the NeverCRUD derived controllers automatically. ***THAT DOESN'T MEAN YOU ARE SECURE!!!!*** Everything else security wise is ***YOUR*** responsibility.
+We introduce the concept of handlers which actually do the work and leave to the controllers the responsibility of sanitizing input. ***WARNING*** Security is your responsibility.
+Sanitizing and validating input is only ***PART*** of security and is handled by the NeverCRUD derived controllers automatically. ***THAT DOESN'T MEAN YOU ARE SECURE!!!!*** Everything else security wise is ***YOUR*** responsibility.
 Handlers (derived from the NeverCRUD controller) house the business logic.
-Handlers don't manipuate data directly. *No cheating please*.
+Handlers don't manipulate data directly. *No cheating please*.
 NeverCRUD introduces the concept of DataService.
 One included data service is ModelDataService which is using models to do its thing.
-In plannig we have a CachedModelDataService that includes the use of cache.
+In planning we have a CachedModelDataService that includes the use of cache.
 Another under development is the APIDataService.
 What that does is left for you to imagine.

 ## Why do all that?
 Handlers?
 DataServices?
 What is the benefit?
 Imagine the following scenario:
   * you are building a system for an insurance company.
-  * you need to present your data inseveral interfaces:
+  * you need to present your data in several interfaces:
     * one for the company employees
-    * one for the comany's agents
+    * one for the company's agents
     * one for the web for all the people of this world
     * which has an area reserved for insurance holders that need to see their policies and payments
     * one for the policy holder's mobile phones via a native application.